klimb/bsd-laptops/README.md

 # and click on "create pull request" on github website (in your forked repo)
 ```

 I know its a pain to work with git and github.
 But the laptop thing needs to be a repo (with proven configs, structured), not some webapp or write-ups.
 With verifiable reports.
 Laptops are expensive.
+Buy stuff that works for sure.

 Some related articles:
 - [FreeBSD on a thinkpad x230 tablet](https://www.linkedin.com/pulse/freebsd-thinkpad-x230t-dmitry-kalashnikov-3ya5c)